heshan8/CP3402-2023-Supp-Project/README.md

   mysql:
 ```

+### Step 2: Setup local WordPress in browser
+* Once step one has been completed got to http://localhost:8000/ on your browser to start WordPress
+* Select a language
+* Enter a site title, a username, your email.
+  * Copy and store the generated password and the username in a safe location
+* Click install WordPress
+* Proceed to log in or go to `http://localhost:8000/wp-admin/` and enter the previously saved password and username to log in
+* WordPress is now set up locally

 ## Version Control - Git Hub
-#### Step 2 Set up version control for local environment
+### Step 3: Set up local environment version control
-* Inside the "local-wordpress" folder docker compose will have created a "themes" folder
+* Inside the "local-wordpress" folder, docker compose will have created a "themes" folder from step 1
 * Run `cd <path-to-themes-folder>`
+  * Alternatively go in the folder using explorer, right click and select `Git Bash Here` from the menu
 * Run `git clone https://github.com/heshan8/CP3402-2023-Supp-Project.git`
 * Run `cd <path-to-the-cloned-theme-folder-inside-themes>`
 * Run `git branch -a` to list all branches